17 August - 20 September 2022

-Graduate schools within humanities and social sciences aim to build up a new research field, strengthen competence within a specific field, or increase collaboration nationally and internationally by contributing to third cycle higher education activities.
-Graduate schools contribute to and strengthen the future supply of competent researchers in the field.
+The purpose of the grant for graduate schools in humanities and social sciences is to build up a new research field, strengthen competence within a specific field, or increase collaboration nationally and internationally by contributing to doctoral education.
+Graduate schools safeguard and strengthen the future supply of competent researchers in the field.

 Support form: Research environment and collaboration support

 Focus: Support for national collaboration

 Applicant: Organisation (Swedish higher education institution, HEI)

 The coordinator for the graduate school at the host organisation shall be invited to be the project leader for the application by the person responsible for the organisation’s applications.

 Participating researchers: At least one further HEI shall join the application.
 One contact person per participating HEI shall be invited as a participating researcher.